Create habitat for wildlife

 Give wildlife the right conditions and they will thrive.
 But they need the right habitat to survive and thrive.

-This website comes under several names, one of which is Join up the dots for wildlife.
 We need to connect wildlife habitats in such a way that wildlife can travel freely and safely.
 From the hedgehog needing holes in people’s garden fences to tigers roaming the Nepal mountain ranges, animals need space to roam and be safe.

 There’s a very interesting project called the Half Earth Project.
 Edward O.Wilson estimates that half the planet needs to be put aside for nature, in order for the natural world and wildlife to do well.

 Our own apathy and inaction will certainly kill wildlife off.
 But there’s lots of good things happening too.